 The Novelty Factor Is Hurting Gameplay

-I’ve played some recent PSVR games, including Blind, some MOBA/car game that was real bad, a One Piece theater joint, Home Sweet Home, and most recently FromSoftware’s Déraciné.
+I’ve played some PSVR games, which I had high hopes for.
 Despite being in different genres, these games have a lot in common.
 They want you to pick up objects and marvel at your ability to twist them around in your face.
 When you do this, especially if you’re using the PlayStation Move controllers and have them approximated as human hands in the game, it’s dope.
 However, that can’t be all there is to your game.
 I’m good on picking things up and placing them elsewhere.
 It was cool the first few times, but I’m over it.

 Too Much Pixel Hunting

 On a similar note, besides rote puzzle and investigation sequences driven by staring at nicely-rendered objects you can rotate in your virtual hands, there also seems to be a lot of clicking on things and searching spaces for objects.
-It’s real bad in Déraciné especially.
+It’s real bad in some titles in particular.
 VR games only have so much fidelity, sure, but so much energy put into scavenger-hunting gameplay is not going to make the lives of VR evangelists any easier.
 Adventure games and mysteries are fine, but there needs to be more substance beyond the obvious.

 Boring Meme Humor